-Just Park would be introducing the new app through a promotional plan for customers in liaison with the Communications teams from each council with a view to the app being in place in February or March 2020.
+Just Park will be introducing the new app through a promotional plan for customers in liaison with the Communications teams from each council with a view to the app being in place in February or March 2020.

-Proposed by Councillor Montgomery Seconded by Councillor McClelland and agreed that Council avails of the Department for Infrastructure's contract to appoint Just Park on the terms set out above.
+RECOMMENDATION: that Council avails of the Department for infrastructure's contract to appoint Just Park on the terms set out above.

-ACTION BY: Ivor McMullan, Head of Parks
+Prepared by: Ivor McMullan, Head of Parks